backswan0/sparta-week3-planner-develop/README.md

-# 🗓️ Developing a Planner Application Using Spring Boot and JPA
+# 🗓️ Developing a Planner Application Using Spring Boot and JPA (Level Two)

 ## 💻 Introduction